Vaidehii28/UnityBank/README.md

 ## Installation

 - Setup XAMPP server
-- Goto http://localhost/phpmyadmin and import SwiftBankDB.sql file
+- Goto http://localhost/phpmyadmin and import UnityBankDB.sql file
 - Hit to http://localhost/SwiftBank or it can be your directory name

 #### Note